SuperOfficeDocs/superoffice-docs/user-guide/en/dashboard/show-sales-targets.md

 7. Adjust the tiles on the dashboard:

     * Hold the mouse-pointer over a tile and click and drag the frame to adjust the tile size.
-Available slots/spaces in the dashboard will be highlighted in yellow when the tile can fit in that position.
+Available slots/spaces in the dashboard are highlighted in yellow when the tile can fit in that position.

     * Click the header of a tile and drag it to another position.